 - Humor.
 Anything worth doing is also worth a laugh. — Humor is such a healer.
 It isn’t a coincidence that we often say “If I didn’t laugh, I’d cry”.
 Laughter can be a coping mechanism.
 When you take that spectacular header into the snow bank, have a laugh with your companions over it.
 We sometimes tend to take ourselves too seriously, but I have news for you — the universe sure doesn’t.

 This post concludes the series.
 If you had even half as much fun reading it as I did writing it, I’d say we both did O.K.
+Here is the Prezi presentation that started off this blog series.
 Meanwhile, go out and add some new skills that society doesn’t think you should have.
 That’s right.
 Be Different.